IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_catalog.rst

     Catalog specific metadata.

+  target_account_contexts (False, list, None)
+    List of target accounts contexts on this catalog.

-  label_i18n (False, dict, None)
+  label (False, str, None)
-    A map of translated strings, by language code.
+    Display Name in the requested language.

-  kind (False, str, None)
+  catalog_icon_url (False, str, None)
-    Kind of catalog.
-Supported kinds are offering and vpe.
+    URL for an icon associated with this catalog.

   id (False, str, None)